Overv/VulkanTutorial/07_Depth_buffering.md

 at each point in the depth buffer should be the furthest possible depth, which is `1.0`.

+Note that the order of `clearValues` should be identical to the order of your attachments.

 ## Depth and stencil state

 The depth attachment is ready to be used now, but depth testing still needs to